pfadiflamberg/billy/README.md

 POST /bulk/<id>/invocies/<id>:generate
 ```

-This will generate the invoices as pdf and return a link to download it.
+This will generate the invoices as pdf and return it.

 #### TODO:
 - [ ] Create Frontend